“Don’t reinvent the wheel.”

 • Skeleton HTTP: A web server that speaks the raw text of the internet.

 This blog is my lab note collection.
 It won’t always be pretty, and the code definitely won’t be production-ready.
-But it will be honest.
+But it will be fun and honest work.